Shidell/OpenCaldera/README.md

 ## What's Next?

-I'll continue to investigate support for RTX 3000 and RX 6000 on Caldera—and provide updates as I have them.
+I'll continue to investigate support for RTX 3000 and RX 6000—and provide updates as I have them.
 At the current time, it isn't clear if the issue preventing RTX 3000 series GPUs from working is a software, driver, or firmware issue.

 I do not have an RTX 3000 series nor RX 6000 series GPU at the moment, so I cannot confirm whether or not RX 6000 series GPUs from AMD might be compatible already, nor can I do advanced debugging and troubleshooting.
+If/when I get either, I can dive much deeper.
+Until then, I'm trying to collect information and probe what's possible.

+## Can I Help?

+Yes!
+This is open exploration, and anyone is welcome to participate, in troubleshooting, exploration, etc. I welcome collaboration and want to find a solution for all AGA owners to benefit.

 ## Why?